 Supply is not just a problem for market housing, there’s also a shortage of affordable housing supply.

 That’s why we exempted non-profit housing from development charges and parkland fees and removed development charges for second suites in new builds like basement apartments.

 Through our Community Housing Renewal Strategy and response to COVID-19, we invested nearly $4.4 billion over the past three years to grow and enhance community and supportive housing and address homelessness for vulnerable Ontarians.
 This includes over $1.2 billion to service managers and Indigenous program administrators through the Social Services Relief Fund to improve housing and homeless shelter solutions and support Ontario's most vulnerable.
 This is one of the largest investments in housing and homelessness supports the province has ever made.

-The Homelessness Prevention Program, which launched April 1, 2022, streamlines and simplifies access to provincial housing and homelessness supports, and provides nearly $464 million each year.
+The Homelessness Prevention Program streamlines and simplifies access to provincial housing and homelessness supports, and provides nearly $464 million each year.

 Strengthened rural and northern communities